 Private or grade-related questions should be sent to your instructor via the mail function in Canvas.
-Do not email your instructor outside of Canvas - you will not receive a response.

-REQUIRED TEXT AND MATERIALS: A significant portion of your grade stems from electronic homework associated with an ebook (MasteringChemistry).
-You have two options for purchasing access, each of which includes an electronic copy of the text (General, Organic, and Biological Chemistry: Structures of Life, 4th ed., Timberlake, Pearson): Option 1) you may consent to have the purchase price charged to your student account (following the directions posted under "Start Here" on the course home page in Canvas - you will be refunded the charge if you drop the course during Drop/Add); Option 2) you may purchase an access code for the materials at the UF Bookstore (the price may be higher at the bookstore).
+REQUIRED TEXT: A significant portion of your grade stems from electronic homework associated with an ebook (MasteringChemistry).
+You have two options for purchasing access, each of which includes an electronic copy of the text (General, Organic, and Biological Chemistry: Structures of Life, 4th ed., Timberlake, Pearson): Option 1) you may consent to have the purchase price charged to your student account (following the directions posted on the "Syllabus" page in Canvas - you will be refunded the charge if you drop the course during Drop/Add); Option 2) you may purchase an access code for the materials at the UF Bookstore (the price may be higher at the bookstore).
 Note, these are the only two places you can obtain a valid, working access code for this course.
-Option 1 is timelimited; after a few weeks have passed in the course, your only option will be #2.
+Option 1 is time-limited; after a few weeks have passed in the course, your only option will be #2.